Estimated reading time: 7mins

 Overall fast release protein is ideally taken when you need protein straight away, so after a workout or any other exercise where you might need recovery support.
 A quick shake is also a useful snack in-between meals for an added protein boost.

 So now you’ve got your fast release protein sorted, why would you need to supplement with a slow release protein?
+Let's find out.

 Slow release protein sources

-In terms of actual meals, whole foods are generally slower to digest so meat and veggie protein sources will take longer to break down than a fast release protein powder would.
+In terms of actual meals, whole foods are generally slower to digest, so meat and veggie protein sources will take longer to break down than a fast release protein powder would.

-Fast and slow release Bulk Nutrients proteins
+Fast and slow release protein options at Bulk Nutrients

 Fast release whey protein sources